cmunch1/nba-prediction/README.md

 <img src="./images/train_vs_test_shapley.jpg" width="500"/>

 **Evaluation**
+ - AUC is the primary training metric for now.
+This may change once betting strategy comes into play.
- - AUC is primary metric, Accuracy is secondary metric (it is more meaningful to casual users)
+ - Accuracy is the secondary metric - easier for casual users to appreciate and easy to compare to public predictions
  - Shapley values compared: Train set vs Test/Validation set
  - Test/Validation set is split: early half vs later half